amolpimpare/PokemonSDK/README.md

 All webservices functions return an `AnyPublisher`.
 Success values decoded from the JSON response.
 Errors returned as `HTTPError`.

-### Sample Apps - Pokemon
+### How to Run Sample Apps - `Pokemon`

-Checkout sample app `Pokemon` in examples folder.
-It provides follwoing functionalities

 - Search for pokemon an
 - Long press on searched result to add it to favrites
 - Showpokemon detials with Shakespearean description and image

+Steps

+1. Download sample `Pokemon` app in examples folder.
+Open `Pokemon.xcodeproj` in Xcode and install it on device
+2. Launch application, You will see `Search Screen`
+3. Tap into search field to seach for pokemon.
+You will see loading indicator and then will see
+4. Long press on Row, to add it to favorites.
+5. Tap on each row to navigate to pokemon details.

 ## TODO